The Lost Art of Winning an Argument

 Third: Drop the sarcasm if you want to be taken seriously.
 If you want to convince a person, or an entire group of people to do exactly the opposite of what you want done, belittle them.
 If you want evidence of this, allow me to present exhibit A: President Trump.
 Seriously, the rampant name calling and hate mongering on both sides of the political spectrum is disheartening.
 Is Trump a train wreck of a human being?
 Of course he is, but calling him names (and by extension – his supporters) does not effect any positive change whatsoever.
 Working with your local and state representatives is a far better solution.
 Voting and getting out the vote for 2018 mid-terms and the 2020 Presidential election is also a vastly better, and frankly more dignified solution.
 Every time I see terms thrown around in conversation, such as: “cis white male”, “cuck”, “special snowflake”, “crybully”, and the many, many other pejorative terms being bandied about by seemingly respected news anchors, celebrities, and normal folks as the basis of their argument, I tune that mess out immediately – plain and simple. there’s an old adage that is still true to this day that relates to this, “You catch more flies with honey than vinegar.”
-Try forming a solid argument that gets to the point without rudely turning off the audience that needs to hear you just so you can get a few likes and retweets from your edgy followers who are “down with the cause”.
+Try forming a solid argument that gets to the point without rudely turning off the audience that needs to hear you just so you can get a few likes and retweets from your edgy followers who are “down with the cause.”
 I get that you are mad, but understand that mad is an emotional response, not the basis for a valid argument.
-Construct a solid foundation for your premise that does not require a snappy “slam” against someone in order to be valid.
+Construct a solid foundation for your premise that does not require a snappy slam against someone in order to be valid.
 Bottom line, your arrogance and snark is obnoxious and will never convince someone to see your side of the argument.
 Be better than your baser instincts may lead you to believe that you need to be and it will pay off big time.